Retro-soul

-Retro soul, sometimes written as retro-soul, is a post-modern and contemporary popular music genre that emerged years after the golden era of soul music.
-In style of singing, arrangement and recording techniques, this music attempts to offer new music in the tradition of soul music from the United States from the 1950s to the 1970s.
-This differs from soul music, Contemporary R&B and neo soul as it is intentionally produced in a vintage recording sound and style years after the original era.
+Retro soul, sometimes written as retro-soul, is a contemporary popular music genre that emulates the singing, arrangements and recording techniques of traditional American soul music from the 1950s to the 1970s.
+This differs from neo-soul and contemporary R&B as it intentionally emphasizes a vintage style.

+This music was brought to mainstream popularity by singer Amy Winehouse in 2006.
+Her Grammy Award-winning Back to Black record production sported a vintage soul style and featured the backing from the Dap-Kings.
+Subsequent releases by artists Sharon Jones, Mayer Hawthorne, Adrian Younge, Raphael Saadiq, Lee Fields, Shoshana Bean and Charles Bradley continued in this tradition.

 Background

-Retro Soul started in the late 1990s in New York City, with the vintage focused recordings from Desco (now Daptone Records).
+Retro soul started in the late 1990s in New York City, with the vintage focused recordings from Desco (now Daptone Records).
 Hip hop producers craved sampling material, and the small label presented vinyl recordings emulating the style of 1960s and 1970s soul and music.
 This music was initially released to represent that the music may be rare or lost recordings that were somehow unearthed, although they were technically brand new recordings.
 The popularity grew, finding the music being played frequently on US college radio.
 In addition, some of these recordings were used as material for sampling in hip hop and electronic recordings.

-Success

-This music was brought to mainstream popularity in the second album material of artist Amy Winehouse in 2006.
-Her Grammy Award-winning Back to Black record production included vintage soul style, and featuring the rhythm section and horn players from Sharon Jones & the Dap-Kings.
-Subsequent releases by artists Sharon Jones, Mayer Hawthorne, Adrian Younge, Raphael Saadiq, Lee Fields, Shoshana Bean and Charles Bradley continued in this tradition.